 - No radiographic evidence of cavitating pulmonary lesion(s)

-- No tumor in contact with, invading or encasing any major blood vessels; tumor abutting the vessels is acceptable
+- No tumor in contact with, invading or encasing any major blood vessels

 - No evidence of tumor invading the gastrointestinal (GI) tract (esophagus, stomach, small or large bowel, rectum or anus), or any evidence of endotracheal or endobronchial tumor within 28 days prior to registration